Medical device design validation ensures safety and efficacy.

 Validation documentation centers on proving the device meets user needs.
 It includes protocols for your clinical or simulated-use studies, the data you collected, analysis of user feedback, and a final summary report.
 This documentation provides the evidence that your device is clinically safe and effective for its intended users and use cases.
 The FDA requires you to have clear, written procedures for your entire design control system, and these records are a key part of that.

-Mapping Out the Medical Device Validation Process
+Mapping Out Your Medical Device Validation Process

 Think of design validation not as a final hurdle, but as a structured roadmap you build throughout your development journey.
 A well-planned validation process provides the objective evidence you need to prove your device is safe, effective, and truly meets the needs of its users.
 It’s about methodically confirming your assumptions and ensuring the final product is ready for the real world.
 By breaking it down into clear, manageable stages, you can move forward with confidence and create a device that makes a real impact.

-Where Validation Fits in Your Product Timeline
+Where Does Validation Fit in Your Product Timeline?

 It’s essential to understand where validation sits in the grand scheme of product development.
 Design validation happens toward the end of the process, after you’ve completed design verification.
 While they sound similar, they answer two very different questions.
 Verification asks, “Did we build the device right?”
 It checks that your device meets all the design specifications you laid out.
 Validation, on the other hand, asks, “Did we build the right device?”
 It confirms that the product you built actually meets the user’s needs and intended uses.
 This is why validation is performed on final, production-equivalent devices—it’s your last major check before you go to market.